Wastewater Treatment Plant Desludging

 Traditionally, it is processed using complex methods to remove the water before disposal to landfill.

-Our approach will naturally compost the sludge on a lime pad, converting it into a beneficial product for disposal to without the need for a resource consent.
+Our approach will naturally compost the sludge on a lime pad, converting it into a beneficial product for for end use on land without the need for a resource consent.

 How does this composting process work?

-Natural composting: The treated sludge is laid out on lime pads and allowed to compost over time.
-As with normal composting the sludge will be turned and moisture levels maintained to kill harmful pathogens and stabilise the material.
-Microorganisms also break down the organic matter, transforming it into a soil-like material.
+Windrow composting: The treated sludge is laid out in windrows on lime pads.
+As with normal composting, the sludge will be turned and moisture levels maintained to facilitate ideal conditions for thermophilic bacteria.
+The bacteria generate heat which kills harmful pathogens and stabilises the material.
+The bacteria also break down the organic matter, transforming it into a soil-like material.

 Safe reuse: Once fully composted, the material is suitable for use in land rehabilitation and other non-food applications.
 It meets environmental safety standards and supports sustainable land management.

-Testing: The compost will be rigorously tested to ensure quality meets Aa biosolids.
+Testing: The compost will be rigorously tested to ensure quality meets A1 biosolids guidelines.

 What are the benefits?